querqy/chorus/katas/012_vector_search.md

 ![Layout out showing default search with notebook](images/012_default_algo_notebook_search.png)

-We have learnt to fix this using Querqy in [Kata5](chorus/katas/005_curating_specific_products_for_a_query.md).
+We have learnt to fix this using Querqy in [Kata 5](chorus/katas/005_curating_specific_products_for_a_query.md).
 Now let's look at how the results change using vectors!

 Let us now select `Query match by text vector` from the algorithm dropdown and search again.
 You'll notice the results already improved fetching the most related notebook aka laptop in the search results.